xonixx/xonixx.github.io/parameterized_goals.md

 ## Implementation process

 Idea of parameterized goals lived for quite some time in my head.
-The first design draft attempt was [this](https://github.com/xonixx/makesure/issues/96).
+The first design attempt was [this](https://github.com/xonixx/makesure/issues/96).
 But it appeared to be a dead end in this form (simply, I didn't like the result), so it was discarded.

 For a long time I resisted to add the feature.
 Firstly, due to increasing complexity that will not be needed in a majority of typical `makesure` usage scenarios.
 But mostly, because it’s tricky to do while preserving the declarative semantics of dependencies.
 You see, dependency of one goal on another is fundamentally different from function call (more on this further).